Peter Andersson Ersman

 Monolithically integrated OECT-based circuits and electrochromic displays, all manufactured by screen printing on flexible substrates, enable a large number of future IoT applications, for example biosensor platforms for distributed healthcare, sensor platforms for monitoring of arbitrary sensors and electronic smart labels within packaging.

-Three additional articles related to screen printed OECTs and OECT-based circuits have been published recently.
-They are covering the topic of high yield manufacturing (99.7 % yield in a sheet containing 760 OECTs), active matrix addressed electrochromic displays, and logic inverter circuit design for operation at higher frequency (30 Hz) and lower voltages (1 V), respectively, see links under 'External press'.
+Additional articles related to screen printed OECTs and OECT-based circuits have been published recently.
+They are covering the topic of high yield manufacturing (99.7 % yield in a sheet containing 760 OECTs), active matrix addressed electrochromic displays, logic inverter circuit designs for operation at higher frequency (30 Hz) and lower voltages (1 V), OECTs manufactured by the combination of vapor phase polymerization (VPP) and screen printing, and OECTs used in functional electrical stimulation applications, see links under 'External press'.

 Printed integrated circuits